Why You Really Need to Visit St. Petersburg, Florida

 Take in the Dreams of Dalí virtual reality experience, where you will join other headset-wearing visitors "walking" amid stark and startling landscapes.
 In the Avant-garden, you can pose with a mustache sculpture or sit on an oozing green bench that looks like it came straight out of a Dalí painting.

-"The Dalí has made us a destination for people from around the world," Gammage says.
+"The Dalí has made us a destination for people from around the world," Gammage said.
 Have dinner at Tryst Gastro Lounge on Beach Drive, and you might hear Spanish, French, or Italian accents coming from nearby tables.

-Enjoy the ambience as well as Tryst's frequently changing menu that promises fresh surprises every time you visit.
+Enjoy the ambiance as well as Tryst's frequently changing menu that promises fresh surprises every time you visit.
 Order a cocktail, and join couples lounging beneath umbrellas at sidewalk tables.
 (Try the Tryst: Deep Eddy vodka, muddled strawberry, raspberry, lemon, and elderflower liquor.)
 Relax under the indoor twinkling light strands.
 They complement the illuminated facade of the Museum of Fine Arts, located just across the street, where banners highlight the current exhibit.

 It's a happening spot.
-Clusters of diners bustle by to meet friends at Tryst and other eateries, such as Red Mesa Cantina just a few blocks away; locals take their dogs out for nightly walks; and places like Ocean Blue Galleries stay open late into the evening.
+Clusters of diners bustle by to meet friends at Tryst and other eateries, such as Red Mesa Cantina just a few blocks away; locals take their dogs out for nightly walks, and places like Ocean Blue Galleries stay open late into the evening.
 St. Petersburg seems less like a typical resort town and more like a bayside neighborhood where visitors can take up residence and feel at home, if only for the weekend.

 Despite the city's charms, the sand and surf of St. Pete Beach will eventually lure you away.
 The flamingo-hued Don CeSar hotel, known as the Pink Palace, has been welcoming guests to this barrier island since the 1920s.